pisani/REST-BusinessActivityMonitoring/README.md

 	![image](https://github.com/pisani/REST-BusinessActivityMonitoring/blob/master/zaux/documentation/images/MSDatasetDefinition.png)

-3. Record Streaming Dataset URL
+3. Record Streaming Dataset *Push URL*
 	- Once created, Power BI will determine and provide a URL to use to supply data.
 In this case that will be done by IRIS.
 	- Copy the contents of this long URL.